Mount Allison Alumni, Sackville and area residents, and students attending Tantramar Regional High School are eligible for a Library borrower's card.

 For more information, please see the Interlibrary Loans page.

-Note that fines are charged for overdue materials.
-Please remember to return or renew your library materials BEFORE they are due.
+Note that fines are charged for some overdue materials.